Betty Boop and Grampy: Plot

 Betty receives an invitation to a party from her elderly relative, Grampy.
 As she strolls along singing "I'm On My Way to Grampy's", she is joined by two moving men, a fireman and a traffic cop—all who irresponsibly drop everything (including a piano, a burning house and a traffic jam) to go to Grampy's party.

 Grampy is an eccentric inventor, whose labor-saving devices are of the Rube Goldberg variety.
 For example, he has a device that moves his entire house to the front entrance whenever the doorbell is rung.
 The glass shade of his ceiling light is rigged to double as a punch bowl, and he has modified an old umbrella to slice a cake into wedges.

 Grampy entertains his guests by building self-playing musical instruments out of household gadgets (which then play "Hold That Tiger").
 Everyone dances until they drop from exhaustion, the exception being the exuberant Grampy.

 In other media

+Allie's Activity Kit CD-Rom has clips from the Betty Boop Cartoon when the games are won.

-A short clip from this cartoon can be seen in the opening credits of the Futurama episode "Hell is Other Robots."
+A short clip from this cartoon can be seen in the opening credits of the Futurama episode "Hell Is Other Robots."

-Clips from this cartoon are seen in the music video for The Outhere Brothers' "Boom Boom Boom".
+Clips from this cartoon are seen in the music video for The Outhere Brothers' song "Boom Boom Boom".

 A segment of music from this cartoon was sampled for the episode "Fire Dogs 2" of Ren & Stimpy "Adult Party Cartoon", when Ren dances to a flute song by Stimpy.